Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Step-By-Step Guide To Obtain Text Message Transcripts From T-Mobile

-- To begin, use the T-Mobile app and sign in to your account (you have to use the username and password for logging in)
+- To begin, open the T-mobile app and log into your account using the correct username and password.

-- When you’re logged in, go to the top menu and scroll down to the usage option.
+- Once you’re logged in, navigate to the top Menu before scrolling down to the Usage option.

 - Open and download the file once it has been downloaded to the system (the print option is available on the upper taskbar with a printer icon)

 - As a result, transcripts will be published.